jameshughes89/cs102/src/site/topics/queues/array-queue.rst

 Discussion
 ----------

-* With this special expression for updating the ``rear``, do we need it for updating the ``front``?
+* Does the strategy for updating ``front`` need to also be changed?
-* With this idea, will we ever run out of room in our array?
+* Will this "circular" array ever run out of room?

 .. warning::

     Sometimes, *good enough is good enough*.

-    In this ``ArrayQueue`` implementation scenario, idea #3 is quite clearly the superior option and is not overly difficult to implement.
-However, as you continue in computer science and work on more complex problems, sometimes ease of implementation and maintainability become very important.
+    With this ``ArrayQueue`` implementation scenario, idea #3 is quite clearly the superior option and is not overly difficult to implement.
+However, as one continues in computer science and works on more complex problems, sometimes ease of implementation and maintainability becomes very important.

-    Better algorithms always exist, and a subpar implementation may do the trick, especially when your problem space is small enough that performance doesn't matter.
+    Better algorithms always exist, but a subpar implementation may do the trick, especially when the problem space is small enough that performance doesn't matter.

-    Computational complexity is very important, but sometimes in practice we may lose the forrest through the trees.
-If you can change your algorithm from :math:`O(n^{2})` to :math:`O(n)`, then you should probably do it.
-But then again, if the updated algorithm will take you a day and you only need to run the algorithm once on a small problem, perhaps :math:`O(n^{2})` is good enough.
+    Computational complexity is very important, but sometimes in practice one may lose the forrest through the trees.
+If an algorithm can be changed from :math:`O(n^{2})` to :math:`O(n)`, then do it.
+But then again, if the updated algorithm will take a day to implement and it only needs to be run once on a small problem, perhaps :math:`O(n^{2})` is good enough.

-    Even worse, if you're trying to save a few *FLOPS* here and there, great, but if that's distracting you from other more important issues, perhaps you should move on.
+    Even worse, trying to save a few *FLOPS* here and there is great and all, but if that's distracting someone from other more important issues, perhaps they should move on.

     Donald Knuth, a very famous computer scientists, says:

         *Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.*